Editor’s note: This blog was updated Oct. 26, 2023 to include the most recent RSV immunization information.

-COVID-19, flu and respiratory syncytial virus (RSV) cases are being seen across the United States.
+Respiratory season is here, which means we will be seeing cases of COVID-19, influenza (flu) and respiratory syncytial virus (RSV) across the United States.

 The three can be difficult to tell apart because they share many symptoms.
 However, knowing the difference can help you best determine the course of treatment.